itsdayagain/cryptobyday-website-src/content/posts/bitcoin-weekly-2025-11-24-the-breakdown-deepens/index.md

 +++
 date = '2025-11-24'
 draft = false
-title = 'Bitcoin weekly: The Breakdown Deepens' summary = '''Despite strong earnings from Nvidia calming AI bubble fears, markets failed to rebound.
+title = 'Bitcoin weekly: The breakdown deepens' summary = '''Despite strong earnings from Nvidia calming AI bubble fears, markets failed to rebound.
 This is a sign of weakness, and we should be prepared for a period of correction in tradfi, and continued weakness in crypto.'''
 +++